klalicki/klalicki.github.io/content/pages/projects/lecture-posters.md

 ![Two posters for art lectures](/img/project-lectureposters/poster3.jpg)

-I designed these posters for the New Paltz Student Art Alliance, an organization that (among other things) hosted weekly visiting artists & designers.
+I was asked to design these posters for the New Paltz Student Art Alliance, an organization that (among other things) hosted weekly visiting artists & designers.
 These posters were printed and displayed around campus to promote upcoming events.
 Each poster was designed to incorporate elements from the individual artist's work.